corona-warn-app/cwa-map-backend/README.md

 ## About this component

-The cwa-map-backend component provides the public frontend for searching testcenters by their attributes, including location or test capabilities.
+The cwa-map-backend component provides the api for searching testcenters by their attributes, including location or test capabilities.

 ## Development
 This component can be locally build in order to test the functionality of the interfaces and verify the concepts it is built upon.